PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Conclusion

 \section{Conclusion}

-The difference between image and language has always been in constant discussion and received a lot of attention in recent years.
-Inspired by the observation that the natural representation of images is not a semantic decomposition, we propose a simple yet effective strategy to obtain perceptually discrete tokens, beneficial for BERT pre-training of vision transformers.
+In this paper, we argue that a good prediction target for masked image modeling should agree with human perception judgment.
+Motivated by this observation, we propose a simple yet effective strategy to obtain perceptually discrete tokens, beneficial for BERT pre-training of vision transformers.
 We present extensive comparisons on various downstream tasks.
-Our results indeed indicate that discretizing images into tokens is not enough, the perceptual level of the visual token also matters.
-We hope the deep analysis in our work will lead to a broader exploration of this perspective.
+Our results indeed validate our hypothesis and show superior performance compared with previous state-of-the-art methods.
+We hope that the deep analysis about the prediction target in our work will lead to a broader exploration of this perspective and even help existing multi-modality foundation model pretraining \cite{yuan2021florence,wang2022omnivl}.